GeoNode/geonode/docs_2.0/references/security.rst

+.. _security:

 ========================
 Security and Permissions
 ========================

-.. note:: This is mainly ment for administrators? (so far)
+.. note:: This is mainly ment for administrators!

 Geonode has the ability to restrict the access on your layers and maps, including the metadata and your uploaded documents.
 This section will help you to understand which restrictions are possible and what to take care of while using them.
 Generally permissions can be set on all your uploaded data, but here´s an overview:

 .# Users